JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 Navigate to `Assest` to open the Asset screen as shown in the image below.

-* To get the list of currently added Asset, bring the control to Search box (using the tab key), and press Enter.
+* To get the list of currently added Assets, bring the control to the Search box (using the tab key), and press Enter.
 Type the search string to search for Asset with matching `Display Name` and `inum`.